Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/nl/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 But an invention helps them survive and combining powers, finishing their experiments, finds a cure for her illness just in time.

 (And, as stated, some plot twists about people _knowing_ everyone is lying and still going along.
 And how that has stifled progression in forever.
-The cure is probably something obvious and simple---maybe one of the others stumbled onto it "by accident" before, but was afraid to let it be known, for fear of being called a witcht!)
+The cure is probably something obvious and simple---maybe one of the others stumbled onto it "by accident" before, but was afraid to let it be known, for fear of being called a witch!)

-Yes, that's enough for me, let's start.
+**@IDEA: "living in denial".** One character drinks way too much (alcohol).
+But they come from a family where _all_ of them do that, so they're like "I don't drink any more than anyone else!
+This is alright!"
+Even as they decline further and further, get more and more ill, etcetera.

+Even when they're _treated_ for it, their family keeps secretly getting them more alcohol, until they die without ever even realizing the truth?